 If you are new to coding, you might get confused about how a website or an application takes shape.
-In the world of programming, you often hear about frontend and back end, and then there are full stack developer languages.
+In the programming world, you often hear about frontend and backend, and then there are full stack developer languages.
 If you are wondering what all these have to do with building a website, what is frontend and back end?
 What is full-stack?
 How these work and so on.

 In this article we will learn about: